amrraoof/amrraoof/README.md

 - 👋 Hi, I’m @amrraoof
-- 👀 I’m interested in AI and clouding computer
+- 👀 I’m interested in AI and cloud computing
 - 🌱 I’m currently learning how to be aproffesional AI and clouding computer engineer
 - 📫 How to reach me ...
 contact me at: amrm19188@gmail.com